Déjà Vu

 What I’m doing now—well, what I hope I’m doing—is nursing it back to health.

-While in Cuba, on the day of my birthday, I saw these two dudes on the beach—we were on the same flight.
-One guy and I started talking about how the beach looked all the way down to the end, and I said, “It’s desolate.”
-He was like, “Oh, that’s a perfect word for it.”
+While in Cuba, I saw these two dudes on the beach—we were on the same flight.
+The one guy and I started talking about how the beach looked so empty all the way down to the end, and I said, It’s desolate.”
+He was like, Oh, that’s a perfect word for it.”

-We talked about the dark blue patches in the ocean—this resort had a lot of them—and I said, “Those are seagrass beds—full of fish and whatever else.
-Anemones?”
+We talked about the dark blue patches in the ocean—this resort had a lot of them—and I said, “Those are seagrass beds—full of fish and whatever else—anemones.”

 He chuckled and said, “Anemones—you got words, eh!”
 Haha!